RomiGoldner/CVC/README.md

 # Count Von Count (CVC)

-CVC is a language model trained on CDR3 T-cell receptor sequences, built using a lightly modified BERT architecture with tweaked pre-training objectives.
-The model creates meaningful embeddings that can be used for downstream tasks like classification.
+CVC is a language model trained on CDR3 T-cell receptor sequences, built using a lightly modified BERT architecture with tweaked pre-training objectives.<br /> The model creates meaningful embeddings that can be used for downstream tasks like classification.

 <p align="center">
 <img src="https://github.com/RomiGoldner/CVC/blob/d91d7dfaaaae240393a32ba05cfda2dfc327f4e5/cvc_pipeline.png" width="500" height="350">